0 Helpful / 2 Not

 - Ticks, Chiggers, and Thorns in the summer.
 Wear bug repellent if you are playing with errant throwers.

 Other Thoughts: - The local club is very active at continuing course improvements and helping maintain the fairways.
-Having installed the concrete teepads by raising money through club events and with lots of help from donors, Hot Shots is now PDGA sanctioned tourney-ready course.
-It's only a matter of time before the first one is organized.
+Having installed the concrete teepads by raising money through club events and with lots of help from donors, Hot Shots is PDGA sanctioned tourney-ready course.
 The club has begun adding a 2nd set of baskets permanently in the C positions (longs).
-7 holes have extra baskets.
+13 holes have extra baskets.

 -This course has really come a long way since it first opened.
 Basket positions have been relocated to maximize the use of land and natural obstacles.
 The new teepads are not simply added distance, as the majority change the look at each basket location.
 And benches are slowly appearing around the course.